adamantas/cardano-stake-pool/README.md

 But I'll leave it up to you to find this practical fine edge between carelesness of sticking your cold keys into the hot environment and downright non-sensical paranoia of keeping servers in faraday cages, so swipers couldn't swipe them.

 As for me, I just took old gaming desktop computer my son didn't need anymore, disabled all network interfaces in BIOS, installed Ubuntu LTS with hard drive encryption option, and have been transferring all data between cold and hot environments on a USB flash drive.
-And installed video cameras and barbed wire perimeter all around the house. (kidding)
+And installed video cameras and barbed wire perimeter all around the house to catch weirdos. (kidding)

 ### Configuring your stake pool
 This part doesn't make sense to automate and script.
 It's impossible to do it end-to-end, since it envolves passing signed transactions between you air-gapped server and 'hot' server, and also, as a stake pool operator, you need to know all these commands by hand.
 I have followed excellent [CoinCashew Tutorial](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node) and it worked well for me.